isaac-mason/linguine/README.md

 const mergedStream = streamA.merge(streamB)
 ```

 Merging streams is also typesafe!
-The merged stream will have the union of the types of the two streams.
+The merged stream's type will be the union of the merged streams.

 ### `catchError`